nnmfnwl/dexsetup.cli.installer/doc/session.app.example.md

-#### Example of setting up Session-Privacy-Messenger app in very secure, isolated way, running behind tor and ability to run multiple session accounts at once.
+### Example of setting up Session-Privacy-Messenger app in very secure, isolated way, running behind tor and ability to run multiple session accounts at once with dexsetup:
+  * everything downloaded and configured by below example is very standard system packages installation/configuration or pure user-space-files thing in very isolated environment by firejail and tor by proxychains.

 #### Installation
   * detect if tor is already configured, detect if to use sudo or su and install base packages.